Legal Solutions

 Undisclosed Profits and Kickbacks

+A fiduciary who accepts secret commissions, kickbacks, or other benefits in connection with their role commits a serious breach.
+These profits belong to the beneficiary, regardless of whether the beneficiary was harmed by the transaction.
 In Strother v.
-3464920 Canada Inc., a tax lawyer continued advising one client while secretly investing in a competing venture that exploited the same tax strategy.
-The Supreme Court found a breach even though the lawyer's conduct initially appeared within contractual limits.
-Equity demanded disgorgement of all profits derived from the conflict.
+3464920 Canada Inc., a tax lawyer continued advising one client while secretly investing in a competing venture that exploited the same tax strategy — the Supreme Court found breach even though the lawyer's conduct initially appeared within contractual limits, and required disgorgement of all profits derived from the conflict.
+The fiduciary's intent is irrelevant: even well-meaning actions constitute a breach if they create a conflict or yield undisclosed profit.

 Misuse of Confidential Information